rclone/rclone/docs/content/flags.md

-      --s3-list-version int                                 Version of ListObjects to use: 1,2 or 0 for auto --s3-location-constraint string                       Location constraint - must be set to match the Region --s3-max-upload-parts int                             Maximum number of parts in a multipart upload (default 10000) --s3-memory-pool-flush-time Duration                  How often internal memory buffer pools will be flushed (default 1m0s)
-      --s3-memory-pool-use-mmap                             Whether to use mmap buffers in internal memory pool --s3-might-gzip Tristate                              Set this if the backend might gzip objects (default unset) --s3-no-check-bucket                                  If set, don't attempt to check the bucket exists or create it --s3-no-head                                          If set, don't HEAD uploaded objects to check integrity
+      --s3-list-version int                                 Version of ListObjects to use: 1,2 or 0 for auto --s3-location-constraint string                       Location constraint - must be set to match the Region --s3-max-upload-parts int                             Maximum number of parts in a multipart upload (default 10000) --s3-might-gzip Tristate                              Set this if the backend might gzip objects (default unset) --s3-no-check-bucket                                  If set, don't attempt to check the bucket exists or create it --s3-no-head                                          If set, don't HEAD uploaded objects to check integrity